 Entry and exit

-Australian citizens are required to obtain visas to visit or transit Belarus.
+Australian citizens are required to obtain visas to visit or transit through Belarus.

 If you attempt to transit Belarus without a visa (including travelling by train on routes such as Warsaw-Moscow and St Petersburg-Kyiv), you may be fined and/or deported to the country of embarkation.

-You are required to register with local police within five working days of arrival, if you are staying more than five working days in Belarus.
-Travellers staying in hotels are registered as part of the check-in procedure.
+If you plan to stay for more than five days in Belarus, you must register with the local office of the Citizenship and Migration department of the Ministry of Interior within five working days of arrival.
+Travellers staying in hotels are registered as part of the check-in procedure, however you should confirm this with your hotel.
 Failure to register in time may result in fines and difficulties when departing.

-Visitors arriving without insurance that is valid in Belarus will be required to purchase a standard policy upon entry.
-The standard policy is not comprehensive medical insurance, but is designed only to compensate local medical institutions for the cost of treating visitors.
+Visitors arriving without valid insurance that is recognised in Belarus will be required to purchase a standard policy upon entry.
+This policy is not comprehensive medical insurance, but is only designed to compensate local medical institutions for the cost of treating visitors.